SrinivasKummari/cryptofolio/README.md

 # cryptofolio
-A crypto currency portfolio for individual users
+A crypto currency portfolio for individuals